vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 Chapter Seventeen 219.
 We have already seen that a disciple is joined to a different princi

 ple in the course of initiation.
 To which principle one is joined will depend on the school of thought whose initiation one receives.
-However, according to the Trika school, other schools of thought do not possess the knowledge to enable a disciple to attain identity with Siva.
+However, according to the Trika school, other schools of thought do not possess the knowledge to enable a disciple to attain identity with śiva.
 Therefore, those who have received initiation into what the followers of Trika consider inferior sects should be first dis joined or drawn away from the principles that they were joined to by the previous initiation, and then initiated again.
 The process of transcending the inferior doctrines is accomplished gradually through a succession of steps: the descent of grace, the removal of impurities, the desire to find the right teacher, initiation, knowl edge, the abandonment of that which is to be avoided, immersion into that which is to be accepted, giving up the sphere of the enjoy able, and the removal of the limitations created by āṇavamala.
 For

 details, see Chapter 22 of the Tantrāloka.
 220. Abhinavagupta gives the names of the genetic mantras